flaviaaleotti/employee_reports/README.md

 If the update was successful, the message "Report fields successfully updated" should be printed in your terminal.

 ### SHOWING ALL DATABASE ITEMS
 Having access to the full database is not a desirable feature for an API (for security/privacy reasons).
-However, for this simple dummy case, it might be usefull to see the full list of employees or reports in the database.
+However, for this simple dummy case, it might be useful to see the full list of employees or reports in the database.
 These functionalities are not accessible through the html interface directly, but are present in the API code an can be executed by going to the corresponding route (see the list_all_employees() and list_all_reports() methods)

 ## TECHNICAL DETAILS
 Here are some technical details explaining the structure of the code.